Did you know that women...

 5) Don't start as many companies.

 World Bank statistics by gender show that women in Norway and Denmark, for example, account for 21-25,5% of all business owners, while men stands for 74-78%.
-In Sweden, our own survey from 2022 with Sifo showed that only 8 percent of companies are run by women,.
+In Sweden, our own survey from 2022 with Sifo showed that 30 percent of women ran a company.
 However, the same study shows that 6 out of 10 women dream of starting their own business.

 6) Don't get as much funding to grow ideas as start-ups.